POSITION TITLE: Community Outreach Nurse

 Education and Experience

-Baccalaureate in Nursing or Health Sciences (Psychiatric Nursing).
+- Baccalaureate in Nursing or Health Sciences or Psychiatric Nursing.

-Valid class 5 BC Drivers License and acceptable drivers abstract.
-Will require the use of a personal vehicle.
+- Valid class 5 BC Driver’s License and acceptable drivers abstract and full time use of a reliable vehicle

 Knowledge and Abilities